-Annual Report to Congress on Federally Sponsored Research on Gulf War Veterans' Illnesses; VA is the prime author of these reports.
+Working Group (DHWG).
+The research subcommittee of the DHWG submits an Annual Report to Congress on Federally Sponsored Research on Gulf War Veterans' Illnesses; VA is the prime author of these reports.
 VA Gulf War research efforts are aligned with the Gulf War Research Program within CDMRP managed by DoD.
-VA presents its research portfolio to the CDMRP vision-setting panel and VA personnel are directly involved in the review process for CDMRP.
+VA presents its research portfolio to the CDMRP vision- setting panel and VA personnel are directly involved in the review process for CDMRP.
 The RAC also assists in keeping these 2 programs aligned since the VA RFAs are based on the research recommendations of the RAC and RAC members are directly involved in the vision setting panel for CDMRP.
-At the March 1-2 meeting of the RACGWVI the VA Office of Research & Development presented its initial plans to create a Gulf War Research Steering Committee, composed of 9 members from the National Research Advisory Committee (NRAC) and RACGWVI, to provide external guidance for the scope and direction of the VA Gulf War Research program.
-Further discussions of this plan with both the RACGWVI and NRAC are planned.
+At the March, 2010 meeting of the RACGWVI the VA Office of Research & Development presented its initial plans to create a Gulf War Steering Committee, composed of 9 members from the National Research Advisory Committee (NRAC) and RACGWVI, to provide external guidance for the scope and direction of the VA Gulf War Research program.
+The Steering Committee convened an organizational meeting on June 22, 2010; See Appendix J for the Steering Committee Mission Statement and Roster.